andydixon/DaFT/README.md

 In addition to traditional database queries, Federaliser now provides a flexible data formatting layer for non-database sources.
 These handlers are implemented in the `Federaliser\Dataformats` namespace and normalize data from various outputs into a consistent array format (which you can then encode as JSON):

+## JSON Handlers

 - **Web JSON** (`type = web-json`)
-  Fetches JSON data from a URL specified in the `hostname` field.
+  Fetches JSON data from a URL specified in the `source` field.
 If a `query` (a comma-separated list of keys) is provided, only those keys are extracted from the returned data.

 - **App JSON** (`type = app-json`)
-  Executes a command-line application (specified by `hostname`) that returns JSON.
+  Executes a command-line application (specified by `source`) that returns JSON.
 The output is decoded, normalized, and optionally filtered based on provided keys.

-- **Standard Output** (`type = stdout`)
+- **File JSON** (`type = file-json`)
-  Runs an external application and captures its STDOUT.
-When a `query` is set (as a regex pattern with named capturing groups), the output is parsed into a structured multidimensional array.
+  Reads JSON data from a local file (provided via `config['source']`), decodes it into an associative array, normalizes the array, and optionally filters the data based on query keys.

+## XML Handlers

 - **Web XML** (`type = web-xml`)
   Retrieves XML data from a URL, converts it to an associative array, and filters the data based on specified query keys if needed.

 - **App XML** (`type = app-xml`)
   Executes an external application that outputs XML, converts the XML to an array, and applies filtering based on query keys.

+## CSV Handlers

+- **Web CSV** (`type = web-csv`)
+  Retrieves CSV data from a URL (provided via `config['source']`), parses it into an associative array using the first row as column headers, normalizes the array, and optionally filters the data based on query keys.

+- **Standard Output CSV** (`type = stdout-csv`)
+  Executes an external application (using the command specified in `config['source']`) and captures its STDOUT as CSV data.
+The output is parsed with the first row as headers and then filtered according to any specified query keys.

+- **File CSV** (`type = filecsv`)
+  Reads CSV data from a local file (the file path provided in `config['source']`), parses it by using the first row as column headers, normalizes the resulting array, and applies optional filtering based on query keys.

+- **File XML** (`type = file-xml`)
+  Reads XML data from a local file (provided via `config['source']`), converts the XML into an associative array, and applies optional filtering based on query keys.

+## Advanced Handlers

+- **Standard Output** (`type = stdout`)
+  Runs an external application and captures its STDOUT.
+When a `query` is set (as a regex pattern with named capturing groups), the output is parsed into a structured multidimensional array.

 This modular approach allows you to work seamlessly with a variety of data sources and formats—all under a unified, consistent API.